 The type of dilution in Botox is different than Dysport.
 Hence, if a patient is regularly taking some amount of Dysport, then the same person will have to decrease the units if he is using Botox and vice versa.
 Hence, you may find that cost of every precise unit of Botox is more than per unit of Dysport, but if you want to achieve similar results for the same issue, then the cost will be almost equal.

 Dysport has small size molecule particles relative to Botox.
 This lets Dysport function quickly than Botox and reaching the areas with a larger volume.
-It is not like a one-size-fits for all formula; hence you have to follow the guidelines of a qualified injector for getting optimal results.
+It is not like a one-size fits all formula; hence you have to follow the guidelines of a qualified injector for getting optimal results.
 This will be experienced in using the product for longer and have the practical knowledge on using the right dosages and targeting the right muscles.

 Type of usage: